cloudflare/cloudflare-docs/content/workers/learning/migrate-to-module-workers.md

 ---
 pcx_content_type: concept
-title: Migrate to module Workers
+title: Migrate to ES modules format
 weight: 9
 ---

-# Migrate to module Workers
+# Migrate to ES modules format

-This guide will show you how to migrate your Workers from the [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) syntax to the new [Module Worker](https://blog.cloudflare.com/workers-javascript-modules/) format.
+This guide will show you how to migrate your Workers from the [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) format to the [ES modules](https://blog.cloudflare.com/workers-javascript-modules/) format.

 ## Advantages of migrating

-There are several reasons you might want to migrate your Workers to the module syntax:
+There are several reasons to migrate your Workers to the ES modules format:

-1. Developer Platform products, such as [Durable Objects](/workers/learning/using-durable-objects/), and other Workers features require the module syntax.
+1. Many products within Cloudflare's Developer Platform, such as [Durable Objects](/workers/learning/using-durable-objects/), and other features of Cloudflare Workers, require the ES modules format.
-2. Module Workers do not rely on any global bindings, which means the Workers runtime does not need to set up fresh execution contexts, making Module Workers safer and faster to run.
+2. Workers using ES modules format do not rely on any global bindings.
+This means the Workers runtime does not need to set up fresh execution contexts, making Workers safer and faster to run.
-3. Module Workers are ES Modules, which allows them to be shared and published to npm, for example.
-Module Workers can be imported by and composed within other Module Workers.
+3. Workers using ES modules format can be shared and published to `npm`.
+Workers using ES modules format can be imported by and composed within other Workers that use ES modules format.

 ## Migrate a simple Worker